What Is Titanium Etching?

 - Safer chemistry reduces personal and environmental risks

-Traditionally, Hydrofluoric Acid (HF) has been used as the preferred etchant for the chemical etching of titanium, because of its ability to remove the titanium oxide layer.
+Traditionally, Hydrofluoric Acid (HF) has been used as the preferred etchant for the chemical etching titanium, because of its ability to remove the titanium oxide layer.
 However, HF is a highly dangerous chemical and one we will not use!
 We use a unique, non-HF chemistry developed at our laboratory in the heart of the West Midlands.
 Find out more about the chemistry of metal etching.